By BRIAN MELLEY and KATHLEEN FOODY

 “The real story is one that seems like a tale out of a John Grisham novel: Girardi Keese was little more than a criminal enterprise, disguised as a law firm,” according to the lawsuit filed in Los Angeles by the Edelson law firm.
 “Indeed, the Girardi Keese firm operated what we now know was the largest criminal racketeering enterprise in the history of plaintiffs’ law.”

-Girardi made his name, and his money, taking on powerful corporations and public institutions, including Hollywood’s major movie studios, Lockheed, The Los Angeles County Metropolitan Transportation Authority and Pacific Gas and Electric in a case that inspired the 2000 Julia Roberts film “Erin Brockovich,” for which he served as an adviser.
+Girardi made his name, and his money, taking on powerful corporations and public institutions, including Hollywood’s major movie studios, Lockheed, The Los Angeles County Metropolitan Transportation Authority and Pacific Gas and Electric in a case that inspired “Erin Brockovich,” the 2000 Julia Roberts film about a California desert community whose water has been poisoned.
+Girardi served as an adviser on the Oscar-winning flick.

 “That particular case revolutionized people’s thinking about all the toxic things they are exposed to,” he told Attorney at Law magazine in 2015.

 Girardi married Jayne in 2000.
 She became a member of the cast of “Real Housewives of Beverly Hills,” on which he made several appearances.
-He spent considerable money funding an unsuccessful musical career for her.
+He spent considerable money funding her unsuccessful musical career.

 Jayne filed for divorce in 2020.